North American community members: How to become an elected member of NAASC:

 5. Do 1 interview of a past NAASC member and write a short (1 page) summary for a NAASC blog for our website.

-1. You are nominated or self-nominate.
+1. You are nominated or self-nominate: By 27 September (nominators: North American scientists only)

 (1) Candidate Statement (150-400 words) about your interest to serve, your background, your priorities, and a short response on DEIB (see example ECS Candidate Statements).
 This will go on the ballot.
-Template to fill & email here.

 4. NAASC will review submissions & select some or all Candidate Statements for the ballot.
 Voting will occur over ~2 weeks in October